 Our clients have received millions of dollars in grant funding for employee training.
-Regardless of region and industry, QSG will help your business identify grant programs that meet your training needs and work with you to provide the information and resources necessary to apply for a training grant.
+Regardless of region and industry, QSG will help your business identify training grants that meet your training needs and work with you to provide the information and resources necessary to apply for a training grants.

 Massachusetts provides businesses with up to $250,000 in funding to train incumbent and newly hired employees through the Workforce Training Fund Programs (WTFP).
 Grant opportunities include a General Program for customized training in job-related skills, as well as Express Program grants to address employee training needs through a list of pre-approved courses.
 Please watch the two short videos below for more information!